Shaba National Reserve | Isiolo County | Samburu Ecosystem | Northern Kenya

 Camel Safaris

 Camel safaris offer a unique way to explore the reserve.
 Guided by local experts, visitors traverse the landscape on camels, reminiscent of ancient nomadic traditions.
 This slow-paced journey allows for an intimate connection with the surroundings, and camels can access areas that might be difficult to reach by vehicle.
-Camel safaris provide a peaceful and eco-friendly alternative to game drives, allowing for close wildlife observations.
+Camel safaris offer a peaceful, eco-friendly alternative to game drives, allowing for close wildlife observation.

 Shaba National Reserve Accommodation